hbctraining/Intro-to-rnaseq-fasrc-salmon-flipped/lessons/09_quasi_alignment_salmon_sbatch.md

 done
 ```

-Note, that our for loop is iterating over all FASTQ files in the `raw_fastq` directory.
+Note that our for loop is iterating over all FASTQ files in the `raw_fastq` directory.
 For each file, a prefix is generated to name the output file and then the Salmon command is run with the same parameters as used in the single sample run.

 ***